syssi/esphome-jk-bms/README.md

 ESPHome component to monitor a Jikong Battery Management System (JK-BMS) via RS485 or BLE

-## This fork supports CAN bus commuinaction with inverters supporting the CANBUS Protocol compatible with Pylontech V1.3 and Goodwe V1.5.
+## This fork supports CAN bus communication with inverters supporting the CANBUS Protocol compatible with Pylontech V1.3 and Goodwe V1.5.

 It communicates with the JK-BMS using the RS485 port which is in fact not RS485, it is 3.3V TTL so it can be directly connected to the ESP32.
 The ESP32 then sends the required CAN bus data to the inverter via a TJA1050 CAN bus transceiver.